MichaelDowse/michaeldowse.github.io/_posts/2014-10-12-orongorongo-river-tramp.markdown

 layout: post
 ---

 This weekend Som and I went for a quick overnight tramp into the [Orongorongo Valley](http://www.doc.govt.nz/parks-and-recreation/places-to-visit/wellington-kapiti/wellington/catchpool-and-orongorongo-valleys/).
-The goal was to test out a bunch of new gear and generally make sure we're ready to tackle some bigger tramps like the Queen Charlotte.
+The goal was to test out a bunch of new gear and generally make sure we're ready to tackle some bigger tramps like the Queen Charlotte.<!--more-->

 ![The track in to the river](/images/orongorongos-track.jpg)